yoninazarathy/one-on-epsilon-assets/blog/on-average.md

  <img class = "blog-inline-image" src="https://es-app.com/assets/rr2oUo.jpg" alt="drawing" width="450px"/>
 </center>

-When I say "average", I don't always have a specific mathematical concept in mind.
-I rather think about a "typical value".
-However, averages can also be computed in a precise manner.
-How?
+How often do you think about averages?
+In my case, there isn't a day that goes by in which I don't think about some sort of "average".
+However, when I do so, I seldom have a specific mathematical concept in mind.
+Instead I think about the average representing a "typical value".

+For example, when I shop for

-Perhaps the most common type of average is the **arithmetic mean**.
-Given a collection of $N$ numbers, $X_1,\ldots,X_N$, we have,
+One can either postulate about such typical values, or obtain them from data.
+When considering data, the most common the most common is the **arithmetic mean**.
+To caluculate it given, a collection of $N$ numbers, $X_1,\ldots,X_N$, we have,
 $$
 \text{arithmetic mean} = \frac{X_1+\ldots+X_N}{N}.
 $$